ShishirPatil/gorilla/berkeley-function-call-leaderboard/data/README.md

 ### Dataset Description

-**Simple**: Generic evaluation contains the simplest but most commonly seen format: the user supplies one JSON function document, with one and only one function call will be invoked.
+**Simple Function**: Generic evaluation contains the simplest but most commonly seen format: the user supplies one JSON function document, with one and only one function call will be invoked.

 **Multiple Function**: In multiple function category, a user question that only invokes one function call out of 2 - 4 JSON function documentations.
 The model needs to be capable of selecting the best function to invoke according to user provided context.